Emphasis Mine In Bible Verses

 Are we are seriously to believe that this was a risk God was willing to take?

 In other words, God knows every detail about a persons character so thoroughly that He can appoint people to certain positions knowing exactly how they will handle the assignment.
-Not only did God set Paul apart before he was even born (Galatians 1:15) but told Jeremiah,
+Not only did God set Paul apart before he was born (Galatians 1:15) but as He told Jeremiah,

 Before I formed you in the womb I knew you, and before you were born I consecrated you; I have appointed you a prophet to the nations."
 (Jeremiah 1:5 NASB)

-If Open Theism is true, we are being asked to believe that while God may have made some general plans, He has no idea how exactly the future will unfold because He does not know what humans will do and we would have to accept that He is not the all-knowing, all-powerful God depicted in the Bible.
-How can we put our full trust and confidence in a God who constantly has to adjust His plans according to what humans do.
+Conclusion If open theism is true, we are being asked to believe that while God may have made some general plans, He has no idea how exactly the future will unfold because He does not know what course of action humans will take at any point in time.
+He is not the all-knowing God depicted in the Bible.
+The question then is how we can put our full trust and confidence in a God who constantly has to adjust His plans according to what humans do.

 This also means that we can have no real idea (hence cannot prepare for) the End Of Days, the Second Coming of Christ, and the promised Kingdom of God.
 After all, humans as free agents might make decisions that move history in a direction that God did not foresee.
 Certainly we would not be able to rely on there being a precise time frame for these events.

-The antichrist?
 Lets not worry about him.
 After all, he too is a free agent who might just decide that Christianity is the way to go, convert and start church planting.
-Which means that since it is the persecution of Christians by the antichrist that triggers the beginning of God's Seven Trumpet judgment, none of it may happen at all.
-No tribulation, no resurrection of believers, no Second Advent - No nothing but this same old world that is gradually getting a lot worse.
+Which would mean that because it is the persecution of Christians by the antichrist that triggers the beginning of God's Seven Trumpet judgment, none of it may happen at all.
+No tribulation, no resurrection of believers, no Second Advent - Nothing but this same old world that is very rapidly getting a lot worse.

 See The Antichrist